uvicpraxis/uvicpraxis.github.io/gpms.md

 Select "Fictional" if the time period is imaginary (that is, it originated in the video game or its franchise).

 Select "Unspecified" when the time period is vague or cannot be determined.

+Note that the "Future" option is diegetic.
+Select it even if that future is now the past or present: for instance, a game published in 1984 that's set in 2025 but played in 2026 can be assigned the "Future" time period.

 Use the "Gameplay Footage Note" to include a specific date, year, period, moment, or event represented by the gameplay footage.